Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 Kastraki Village

-Last time, I stayed in Pyrgos Adrachti – a small hotel next to Adrachti boulder with a breathtaking view from the north side.
+Last time I visited Meteora, I stayed in Pyrgos Adrachti – a small hotel next to Adrachti Boulder with a breathtaking view from the north side.

 As for food, you can’t go wrong with most of the local taverns.
 The cuisine is amazing and the ingredients are as fresh as in the rest of Greece.
 Prices are fair considering the proximity to such a hot touristic site.

-Click here to compare costs and read reviews of the best guesthouses, hotels and accommodations in Kastraki Village on Booking.com
+Click here to compare costs and read reviews of the best guesthouses, hotels and accommodations in Kastraki Village.

 How to Get Around the Meteora Monasteries

-Let me say in advance that you can’t visit all monasteries in a single day.
+Let me say in advance that it’s difficult to visit all monasteries in a single day.
 If you really want to explore Meteora, you have to spend at least two days there.

 Other than hiking solo or in groups organized by the local guides, you can tour around the monasteries in a rental car, a taxi, or the public bus that starts every two hours from Kalambaka.

-If you are driving yourself, just find Meteoron street and it will take you to Kastraki and then to Meteora.
-Except for the classic monastery tours, there are some guides providing sunset tours to great viewpoints as well as more extreme hiking and rock climbing tours with a via cordata (rope that you are attached to with a harness).
+As well as the classic monastery tours, there are some guides providing sunset tours to great viewpoints as well as more extreme hiking and rock climbing tours with a via cordata (a rope that you are attached to with a harness).

 When you are visiting the Meteora monasteries bear in mind that there are rules about clothing, mostly for women who have to wear long skirts in order to get in.
 In any case, there are special clothes at the gates that they give you to put on top of your current clothing, in case your skirt or dress is on the “short” side.